intelligentiaomni/grove-project/docs/roadmap/README.md

 - **This is a step toward scientific research co-pilots for next-gen cross-disciplinary lab**
 - **The broader aim is to enable scientific discovery in materials and systems integral to quantum infrastructure, superconductors and semiconductors**.

-“By combining deep reasoning and specialist agents, AI lab partners, and insight engines, we nurture early minds to become autonomous researchers equipped with critical thinking skills rooted in evidence.”
+“By combining deep reasoning and specialist agents, dynamic AI lab partners, and insight engines, we nurture early minds to become autonomous researchers equipped with critical thinking skills rooted in evidence.”

 Example Use Case